 People are visual.
 But you knew that already, that’s why you love creating beautiful makeup looks.
 Once you organize your collection into categories of your choosing - eye makeup, concealer drawer, special occasion only, etc. - place your products in clear, acrylic containers.
 These look pretty on your vanity and make for a great #shelfie shot, while also giving you clear and easy access to all your products, without having to dig through a bag.

-You already love your contour and highlight stick and 4-1 brow pencil… why not save time in the morning and room in your makeup drawers with more multipurpose products?
+You already love your contour and highlight stick and 4-1 brow pencil… why not save time in the morning and room in your makeup drawers with more multi-purpose beauty products?
 We’ve already told you about the top 5 most versatile tools you should have in your collection, which allows you more space to stock up on all the spring trends.

 Like florals.
 Groundbreaking.